Exact Distance Oracles for Planar Graphs with Failing Vertices: Near Linear Space Data Structure for any Number of Failures

 FR-Dijkstra runs in time proportional to the total number of vertices of the $DDG^\circ$s in $\mathcal D$ up to a $\log^2 n$ multiplicative factor and hence the time complexity follows. \end{proof}

-\textbf{Remark.} By using existing techniques (cf.~\cite[Section~5.4]{DBLP:journals/talg/KaplanMNS17}), we can report the actual shortest path $\rho$ in time $\cO(|\rho| \log \log \Delta_\rho)$, where $\Delta_\rho$ is the maximum degree of a vertex of $\rho$ in $G$.\footnote{This remark also applies to the dynamic distance oracle presented in~\cref{sec:dyn}.
-However, it does not apply to the oracles presented in~\cref{sec:tradeoff}, where we use a different modification of $DDG$s for which we can not afford to store the MSSP data structures that would allow us to return the actual shortest paths efficiently.}
+\begin{remark} By using existing techniques (cf.~\cite[Section~5.4]{DBLP:journals/talg/KaplanMNS17}), we can report the actual shortest path $\rho$ in time $\cO(|\rho| \log \log \Delta_\rho)$, where $\Delta_\rho$ is the maximum degree of a vertex of $\rho$ in $G$.\footnote{This remark also applies to the dynamic distance oracle presented in~\cref{sec:dyn} and to the oracles presented in~\cref{sec:newtradeoff}.
+However, it does not apply to the oracles presented in~\cref{sec:oldtradeoff}, where we use some $DDG$s without storing MSSP data structures or exact distance oracles for the underlying graphs, which would allow us to retrieve the path underlying each $DDG$ edge efficiently.} \end{remark}